stripe-contrib/stripe-cli/README.md

       stripe subscriptions list --customer=CUSTOMER           # List subscriptions for CUSTOMER customer stripe subscriptions reactivate ID --customer=CUSTOMER  # reactivate auto-renewal if `cancel-at-period-end` was set to true

+#### Cancel

+    Usage:
+      stripe subscription cancel ID c, --customer=CUSTOMER

+    Options:
+          [--at-period-end], [--no-at-period-end]  # delay cancellation until end of current period
+                                                   # default: false
+          c, --customer=CUSTOMER                   # id of customer to search within

+#### Create

+    Usage:
+      stripe subscription create c, --customer=CUSTOMER

+    Options:
+          [--plan=PLAN]                                   # the plan to assign to CUSTOMER customer [--coupon=COUPON]                               # id of a coupon to apply [--trial-end=TRIAL_END]                         # apply a trial period until this date.
+Override plan's trial period.
+          [--token | --card=CARD]                         # credit card Token or ID.
+May also be created interactively.
+          [--number | --card-number=CARD_NUMBER]          # credit card number. usually 16 digits long
+          [--exp-month | --card-exp-month=CARD_EXP_MONTH] # Two digit expiration month of card [--exp-year | --card-exp-year=CARD_EXP_YEAR]    # Four digit expiration year of card [--cvc | --card-cvc=CARD_CVC]                   # Three or four digit security code located on the back of card [--name | --card-name=CARD_NAME]                # Cardholder's full name as displayed on card [--metadata=key:value]                          # a key/value store of additional user-defined data c, --customer=CUSTOMER                          # ID of customer receiving the new subscription

+#### Find

+    Usage:
+      stripe subscription find ID c, --customer=CUSTOMER

+    Options:
+          c, --customer=CUSTOMER  # ID of customer to search within

+#### List

+    Usage:
+      stripe subscriptions list c, --customer=CUSTOMER

+    Options:
+          [--starting-after=STARTING_AFTER]  # The ID of the last object in the previous paged result set.
+For cursor-based pagination.
+          [--ending-before=ENDING_BEFORE]    # The ID of the first object in the previous paged result set, when paging backwards through the list.
+          [--limit=LIMIT]                    # a limit on the number of resources returned, between 1 and 100 [--offset=OFFSET]                  # the starting index to be used, relative to the entire list [--count=COUNT]                    # depricated: use limit
+          c, --customer=CUSTOMER             # ID of customer to search within

+#### Reactivate

+    Usage:
+      stripe subscription reactivate ID c, --customer=CUSTOMER

+    Options:
+          c, --customer=CUSTOMER  # id of customer to search within

 ### Invoices

     Commands: